iconoir-icons/iconoir/README.md

 </p>

 <p align="center">
-  Iconoir is an open source librariey with 900+ SVG Icons.
+  Iconoir is an open source library with 900+ SVG Icons.
 No premium icons, no email sign-up, no newsletters.
 <p>

 <p align="center">